dodiforth/BMI-checker/README.md

 Learning Point :

-1.How to switch(or jump to) bewtween the View(ViewController) and pass data and value to another view.
+1.How to switch(or jump to) bewtween the View(ViewController) and pass data and value to another view(Segue).
-  - Using only code
-  - Create an instant by code on "Storyboard"
-  - Using Segue manually
-  - Using Action Segue❤️

 2.Applying MVC(Model-View-Controller) design pattern ❗️